About the Photography on this Site

 For any photo reproduction use:

-www.mighty90.com.
+Please provide a credit for the original photographer (where listed) and www.mighty90.com.
 Most of these images qualify as Public Domain.
 However, they are only in the Public Domain in a remastered digital format as the result of donation from the photographers and family involved, as well as my efforts and personal expense with this project.

 Thank you for your cooperation.